 Nothing in the Crop Zone?

 Nothing will spoil your enjoyment more than seeing a family member’s head cropped off the edge of a page.
-It’s a good idea to go to preview mode and double check the project with the Safety Zone Warning turned on.
+It’s a good idea to go to preview mode and double check the project making sure there's no important details in or at the edge of the Crop Zone.

 Photos aren’t Fuzzy?